CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 21.5.5.sec=the Employee is entitled to a redundancy payment under an industrial instrument;

-21.5.6.0.sec=the Employer offers the Employee or obtains an offer of alternative employment (“Alternative Employment”) for the Employee from:
+21.5.6.0.sec=the Employer offers the Employee or obtains an offer of alternative employment ("Alternative Employment") for the Employee from:

 21.5.6.1.sec=a Related Body Corporate of the Employer;

-21.5.6.2.sec=the transferee of the Employer’s business; or
+21.5.6.2.sec=the transferee of the Employer's business; or

 21.5.6.3.sec=a third party.